Albert0i/DAO/README-cont.md

 ![alt findPosts MySQL](img/findPosts-MySQL.JPG)

 With the help of ORM, we are subjected to less impact in treading on new feature provided by underlaying RDBMS.
-If you can not see usefulness so far, you should have your brain checked in hospital nearby, i suggest.
+If you do not see usefulness so far, you should have your brain checked in hospital nearby, i suggest.

 #### VII.
 Implementing `findPost` in Redis